 “I learn fast but then I forget everything fast.”

 “I can’t speak English.”

 In fact, self-perception of poor language skills makes them feel even worse about themselves.
 Many are highly critical of their English ability and have low tolerance for making mistakes, refusing to give themselves permission to be “wrong.”
 Moreover, there is extreme sensitivity to correction.
-For example, one time a man got angry when a female classmate pointed out a spelling mistake that another male classmate had made when writing a sentence on the board.
+For example, one time a man got angry when a female classmate pointed out a spelling mistake that another classmate had made when writing a sentence on the board.
 Interestingly, the actual writer wasn’t upset about the correction, but the angry student had been brooding for a month over a critical remark made by the same female student.
-In my experience, most students will accept a gentle correction of grammar, pronunciation or reminder to be quiet from the teacher, but they really resent a fellow student taking on this role.
+In my experience, most students will accept a gentle correction of grammar, pronunciation or reminder to listen from the teacher, but they resent a fellow student taking on this role.